DCS-training/SentimentAnalysis/README.md

 4. Double-click on 'intro_sentiment_analysis_2025.ipynb' to open the Notebook for Python and 'intro_sentiment_analysis_2025.Rmd' if following the R version of this analysis.
 5. Follow the instruction on the Notebook

+##### Noteable is the reccomended mode for University members since your EASE credentials provide easy access to the analysis and avoid further installation of any software or tools locally.

 ### 2. Installing Python via Anaconda